zonemaster/zonemaster-gui/docs/TranslationGuide.md

 and a `<target>` element containing the translated message.
 Optionally a `<note>` element can contain context to help the translator.

+To help translating the locale files, tools like [Poedit] can be used.

+### Poedit

+In Poedit, the translator can see the new strings to translated in an accent color.
+Additional context for translation, if available, is shown in the bottom left corner of the window under "Notes for translators".

 ## gui-faq-\<LANG\>.md

 The FAQ document holds questions and answers on Zonemaster, and there